-Name Position/Organisation Elizabeth Hanlon Independent Chair and Report Writer Kathryn Hawkes Programme Manager, South Cambridge District Council Linda Coultrup Named Nurse for Safeguarding, Clinical Commissioning Group Linda Gallagher Development Officer, Sustainable Communities Team, South Cambridge District Council

-2.5 The Review Panel in relation to the agreed report and recommendations

-Paul Pescud Registered Manager, CGL, Drug and Alcohol, Substance Misuse Service Andrea Warren Detective Chief Inspector, Cambridgeshire Police Julia Cullum DASV Partnership Manager and IDVA representative, specialist member of the panel.
-Tracy Brown Named Lead for Safeguarding, Addenbrookes Hospital Carol Davies Designated Nurse Safeguarding, Clinical Commissioning Groups Angie Stewart CEO, Cambridge Women's Aid. specialist member of panel
+Name Position/Organisation Elizabeth Hanlon Independent Chair and Report Writer Kathryn Hawkes Programme Manager, South Cambridge District Council Linda Coultrup Named Nurse for Safeguarding, Clinical Commissioning Group Linda Gallagher Development Officer, Sustainable Communities Team, South Cambridge District Council Paul Pescud Registered Manager, CGL, Drug and Alcohol, Substance Misuse Service Andrea Warren Detective Chief Inspector, Cambridgeshire Police Julia Cullum DASV Partnership Manager and IDVA representative Tracy Brown Named Lead for Safeguarding, Addenbrookes Hospital Carol Davies Designated Nurse Safeguarding, Clinical Commissioning Groups Angie Stewart CEO, Cambridge Women's Aid.
+Independent member of panel

-- 2.6 Chair and overview report writer - 2.7 The independent chair and report writer for this latest review is Elizabeth Hanlon, who is independent of the Community Safety Partnership and all agencies associated with this overview report.
-She is a former (retired) senior police detective from Hertfordshire Constabulary, having retired six years ago, who has several years' experience of partnership working and involvement with several previous Domestic Homicide Reviews, Partnership Reviews and Serious Case Reviews.
-She has written several Domestic Homicide Reviews for Hertfordshire, Cambridgeshire and Essex County Council.
-She has received training in the writing of DHR's and has completed the Home Office online training and online seminars.
-She also attends the yearly domestic abuse conferences held in Hertfordshire and holds regular meetings with the chair of the Domestic Abuse Partnership Board in Hertfordshire to share learnings across boards. - 2.8 Details of parallel reviews/processes - 2.9 There were no parallel reviews or processes.
-Neither Jasmin or Simon were referred to the MARAC panel or were subjected to the MAPPA or DVPP programme.
-There are no recorded incidents of domestic abuse taking place between Jasmin or Simon, or between any previous partners of both. - 2.10 Equality and Diversity considerations - 2.11 The Panel considered the nine protected Characteristics under the Equality Act 2010, (age, disability, gender reassignment, race religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity).
+2.8 Chair and overview report writer

+2.9 The Independent Chair and Report Writer for this latest review is Elizabeth Hanlon, who is independent of South Cambridgeshire Community Safety Partnership and all agencies associated with this overview report.
+She is a former (retired) Senior Police Detective from Hertfordshire Constabulary, having retired over 6 years ago, who has several years' experience of partnership working and involvement with several previous Domestic Homicide Reviews, Partnership Reviews and Serious Case Reviews.
+She has written several Domestic Homicide Review's for Hertfordshire and Essex County Council.
+She has received training in the writing of DHR's and has completed the Home Office online training.
+She has also attended several conferences on DHR's including conferences run by AAFDA.
+She also attends the yearly Domestic Abuse Conferences held in Hertfordshire and holds regular meetings with the chair of the Strategic Domestic Abuse Board in Hertfordshire to share learning across boards.
+She is also the current Independent Chair for the Hertfordshire Safeguarding Adults Board.

+2.10 Details of parallel reviews/processes

+2.11 There were no parallel reviews or processes.
+Neither Jasmin or Simon were referred to the MARRAC panel or were subjected to MAPPA or DVPP programmes.
+There are no recorded incidents of domestic abuse taking place between Jasmin or Simon, or between any previous partners of both.

+2.12 Equality and Diversity considerations

+2.13 The Panel considered the nine protected Characteristics under the Equality Act 2010, (age, disability, gender reassignment, race religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity).
 They sought to establish if they were applicable to the circumstances of the case and had any relevance in terms of the provision of services by agencies or had in any way acted as a barrier.
-The review identified that females were more likely to be killed by their partners than males. - 2.12 Sex - 2.13 There is extensive research to support that in the context of domestic violence, females are at a greater risk of being victimised, injured, or killed.
-In fact, the term "Femicide", which refers to the killing of women by men because they are women, was coined in the 1970s to raise awareness of the violent deaths of women. - 2.14 Homicide represents the most extreme form of violence against women, a lethal act on a continuum of gender-based discrimination and abuse.
-As research shows, gender-related killings of women and girls is a problem across the world, in countries rich and poor.
-Whilst most homicide victims are men, killed by strangers, women are far more likely to die at the hands of someone they know.
+The review identified that females were more likely to be killed by their partners than males.

+2.14 Sex